Disability Dongles

 Savior narratives justify disability dongles.
 The designer is cast as hero, the disabled person as beneficiary.
 This narrative structure makes the product's reception more important than its function.
 The standing ovation matters more than the user review.
 The award matters more than the adoption rate.

 Disability dongles persist because every system involved rewards the product's existence more than its function.
-Design, media, capital, education, and policy all benefit from the dongle's arrival.
-None require it to work.
+Institutions of design, media, capital, and education all benefit from the dongle's arrival.
+None require it to address a need disabled people named.

 Where It Happens (ENABLE Stages)